 \section{Concluding remarks}

-In this paper, we have proved an upper bound on a generalization of the acyclic chromatic number, the $m$-degenerate chromatic number.
-Moreover, the special case of $m = 1$ gives a bound on the acyclic number which significantly improves current bounds.
-However, the bound in Theorem \ref{thm:fracdelta} differs from the conjectured bound in Conjectures \ref{conj:everything} by a factor of $\log \bar{\Delta}(D)$.
-It seems that a new technique is necessary to obtain the additional factor of $\log \bar{\Delta}(D)$, if it is indeed correct.
-Moreover, it seems that Conjecture \ref{conj:everything} can be extended to the $m$-degenerate chromatic number. \begin{conjecture} If $m$ is a positive integer and $c$ is a constant which does not depend on $m$, then every oriented graph $D$ has $\chi_m(D) \leq (c + o(1))\frac{(\bar{\Delta}(D)/m)}{\log (\bar{\Delta}(D)/m)}$. \end{conjecture}
+In this paper, we have proven an upper bound on a generalization of the digraph chromatic number, the $m$-degenerate chromatic number.
+Moreover, the special case of $m = 1$ gives a bound on the digraph chromatic number which significantly improves previous bounds.
+However, the bound in Theorem \ref{thm:fracdelta} differs from the conjectured bound in Conjecture \ref{conj:everything} by a factor of $\log {\Delta}(D)$.
+It seems that a new technique is necessary to obtain the additional factor of $\log {\Delta}(D)$, if it is indeed correct.
+Moreover, it seems that Conjecture \ref{conj:everything} can be extended to the $m$-degenerate chromatic number. \begin{conjecture} There exists a universal constant $c$ such that for each positive integer $m$, every oriented graph $D$ has $\chi_m(D) \leq (c + o(1))\frac{({\Delta}(D)/m)}{\log ({\Delta}(D)/m)}$. \end{conjecture}